-This option is just as interesting, insofar as we remain on the same principle of operation of the heat pump air- water.
+This option is just as interesting, since it uses the same operating principle as the air-to-water heat pump.

 How does the thermodynamic water heater work?

 The thermodynamic water heater is actually a specific form of heat pump.
-While a conventional air-to-water heat pump provides heat to a heating system, the thermodynamic water heater is specifically designed to heat domestic water.
-Here is how a thermodynamic water heater works:
+Whereas a conventional air-to-water heat pump supplies heat to a heating system, the thermodynamic water heater is specifically designed to heat domestic hot water.
+Here's how a thermodynamic water heater works:

-- Heat extraction Like the heat pump, the thermodynamic water heater takes thermal energy from the ambient air, for example the outside air, the air of an unheated room or even the air extracted from a ventilation system.
-Most of the time, it is located in a technical room, in a cellar or in a laundry room;
+- Heat extraction Like the heat pump, the thermodynamic water heater extracts thermal energy from ambient air, such as outside air, air from an unheated room, or even air extracted from a ventilation system.
+It is usually located in a utility room, cellar or laundry room;

-- Water heating The thermal energy extracted by the evaporation of a refrigerant in an evaporator.
-The refrigerant becomes gaseous and then circulates through a compressor which increases its temperature.
-This hot fluid then passes into a condenser, where it gives up its heat by condensation to the water in the storage tank;
+- Water heating Heat recovery: the thermal energy extracted by the evaporation of a refrigerant in an evaporator.
+The refrigerant is converted to a gas and circulates through a compressor, raising its temperature.
+The hot fluid then passes through a condenser, where it transfers its heat by condensation to the water in the storage tank;

-- Return to the liquid state After giving up its heat, the refrigerant returns to the liquid state and the cycle can start again.
+- Return to liquid state After giving up its heat, the refrigerant returns to the liquid state and the cycle can begin again.

 The main difference between a conventional heat pump and a thermodynamic water heater lies in their use.
-The heat pump is generally used for heating rooms in a building and sometimes for the production of domestic hot water, while the thermodynamic water heater is used exclusively for the production of DHW.
+The heat pump is generally used to heat rooms in a building and sometimes to produce domestic hot water, while the thermodynamic water heater is used exclusively to produce DHW.